-Parameter values that are not able to reproduce the right baryon-to-photon ratio are shaded in blue, while unphysical points are left white.
-Recent limits on the Dirac CP phase from global fits~\cite{Capozzi:2020qhw} are indicated by white hashed regions.
+Parameter values that are not able to reproduce the right baryon-to-photon ratio are shaded in blue, while unphysical points or points that do not fulfill type-II dominance, cf.\ Eq.~\ref{eq:Qparameter}, are left white.
+Recent limits on the Dirac CP phase from global fits, cf.\ Ref.~\cite{Capozzi:2020qhw}, are indicated by white hashed regions.

-To visualize the impact of the Dirac CP phase $\delta$ alone, we set both Majorana phases to zero for normal mass ordering (NO).
-By doing the same for the inverted ordering (IO), we find that $\delta$ is incapable of producing the right amount of baryon asymmetry for almost all of the remaining parameter space.
-Thus, our model needs at least one non-zero Majorana phase for successful leptogenesis with inverted neutrino mass ordering.
-To confirm this, we show a plot where one Majorana phase is set to $\sigma=3\pi/4$ and recognize that the valid parameter space opens up significantly.
-In that sense, our model distinguishes between both currently allowed neutrino mass orderings.

-A general feature visible in Fig.~\ref{fig:BAUconstTripletMass} is that NO populates a parameter space that nicely consistent with recently experimental indications for $\delta$.
-The leading behaviour (in $\theta_{13}$) of $A$ explains the periodicity in the Dirac CP phase $\delta$, cf.\ Eq.~\eqref{eq:ANOhigh_st}, leading to positive BAU values for $\delta>\pi$.
-In contrast, the expected higher periodicity visible for IO, induced by terms $\propto \sin{2 \delta}$, cf.\ Eq.~\eqref{eq:AIOlow_st}, is also visible, though slightly washed out by the non-zero Majorana phase $\sigma$.